 But we need to also understand our local limitations.
 When it comes to large-scale development projects, such as Severance Center, we will need to forge partnerships with developers.
 However, we must always be sure to seek out developers capable of delivering projects that fit our community’s goals, aesthetics, and values.
-We will develop project parameters and objectives through close coordination with our Neighborhood Council and Business Council (see below) to ensure that any large-scale development investment meets our unique needs.
+We will develop project parameters and objectives through close coordination with our residents, particularly surrounding neighborhoods, as well as our local business owners to ensure that any large-scale development investment meets our unique needs.

 Further, when we build a robust local economy driven by a diverse ecosystem of locally owned businesses, our economy will be more resilient and better able to weather national economic fluctuations.
 We will be contributing more to our public revenue, which in turn will result in improved and expanded public services.
 This will make our city an all-around better place to live, and we will attract new residents and see our property values rise.

-How I Will Support Our Local Businesses to Help Them Grow
+How We Must Support Our Local Businesses to Help Them Grow

 - Reach out to all locally owned businesses in Cleveland Heights and gather feedback about what they need from the city government to help them thrive.